 These types of businesses may have also qualified for a grant — but only if on-site sales made up at least a third of pre-pandemic gross receipts.

 - Wineries and distilleries

 - Breweries and microbreweries

-Businesses that received a loan through the Paycheck Protection Program (PPP) or the Economic Injury Disaster Loan (EIDL) program can still qualify for this grant.
-But a PPP loan will reduce how much you’re eligible to receive.
+Businesses that received a loan through the Paycheck Protection Program (PPP) or the Economic Injury Disaster Loan (EIDL) program could still qualify for an RRF grant.
+But a PPP loan reduced how much you were eligible to receive.

-Even if your business falls into one of the eligible categories, the following types of businesses can’t qualify for the Restaurant Revitalization Fund:
+Even if your business falls into one of the eligible categories, the following types of businesses couldn’t qualify for the Restaurant Revitalization Fund: